NXP/nxmw/demos/nx/getConfig/readme.md

     - The authentication must be setup with access condition 0.
 This means App Master key for symmetric authentication.
 For Sigma-I authentication, this mean AC0 of certificate access right.
 It is defined with CA root key and reader certificate (or certificate chain).

->**Note:** <span style="color:blue;">GetConfig Demo on MCXA153 currently supports Sigma Authentication with Mbedtls2.
-Symmetric Authentication is supported with Mbedtls 2 and Mbedtls 3. </span>
+>**Note:** GetConfig Demo on MCXA153 currently supports Sigma Authentication with Mbedtls2.
+Symmetric Authentication is supported with Mbedtls 2 and Mbedtls 3.

 ## Console output